Reblexis/german-teacher/Documentation/developer_documentation.md

 #### Dictionary related scripts ####
 - Dictionary/dictionary.py: contains the dictionary class which is responsible for all communication with APIs.
 It also contains the Noun class (represents nouns and their individual properties) and the DictionaryController class (allows for effective retrieval of words from dictionary).
-- Dictionary/nouns.csv: file, used for temporary dictionary content, the dictionary is currently composed of these nouns, additional data about the nouns has been retrieved through the dictionary module (e.g. meanings, translations, declension, etc.)

 #### Practice and statistics modules ####
 - Practice/practice.py: contains a practice controller class which is responsible for all core mechanics regarding the practice modes.
 It generates questions, checks answers, calls statistics update, etc. .